FindMySchool LogoFindMySchool

 On outcomes, this is a high-performing primary by any reasonable benchmark.

-In the latest published Key Stage 2 dataset, 88% of pupils achieved the expected standard in reading, writing and mathematics combined.
-The England comparator is 62%, which is a substantial gap.
-Higher attainment is also notable: 44.33% achieved the higher standard in reading, writing and maths, compared with an England average of 8%.
+In the latest published Key Stage 2 results, 90% of pupils achieved the expected standard in reading, writing and mathematics combined.
+Higher attainment is also notable: 30% achieved the higher standard in reading, writing and maths.

 Subject-level indicators reinforce that picture.
-Reading is particularly strong, with 89% reaching the expected standard and 75% achieving the higher score measure.
-Mathematics is similarly secure, with 93% reaching the expected standard and 54% achieving the higher score measure.
-GPS outcomes (86% expected standard; 50% higher score) suggest strong foundations in accuracy and technical control.
-Scaled scores of 111 (reading), 109 (mathematics) and 110 (GPS) are well above the national midpoint of 100.
+Reading is particularly strong, with 90% reaching the expected standard and 60% achieving the higher score measure.
+Mathematics is similarly secure, with 90% reaching the expected standard and 50% achieving the higher score measure.
+GPS outcomes (90% expected standard; 50% higher score) suggest strong foundations in accuracy and technical control.
+Scaled scores are 111 in reading, 110 in mathematics and 110 in GPS.

 Rankings are consistent with the outcomes.
-St Thomas’ is ranked 495th in England for primary performance in the FindMySchool ranking and 1st in the Sevenoaks local area.
-That placement corresponds to being well above the England average, within the top 10% of schools in England.
+St Thomas' is ranked 454th in England for primary academic performance and 236th overall in the FindMySchool ranking, and 1st in the Sevenoaks local area.
+That placement sits within the top 10% of schools in England.
 (These are proprietary FindMySchool rankings based on official data.)

 For parents weighing local options, the practical implication is that this is a school where high prior attainment is sustained and extended, and where pupils aiming for selective secondary routes are likely to find the academic foundation in place by Year 6.
 As always, individual children’s experiences vary, but the headline outcomes strongly indicate consistent teaching quality across the core curriculum.